-Relationships, Abuse and Life Stressors
+5.4 Relationships, Abuse and Life Stressors

-Intimate partner violence related: CME/LE_IntimatePartnerViolence
+5.4.1 Intimate partner violence related: CME/LE_IntimatePartnerViolence

-Definition: Identifies cases in which the homicide or legal intervention is related to immediate or ongoing conflict or violence between current or former intimate partners.
+Identifies cases in which the homicide or legal intervention is related to immediate or ongoing conflict or violence between current or former intimate partners.
 This includes all deaths where a victim is killed by their current or former intimate partner.

-- DEFINITION OF INTIMATE PARTNER: For all intimate partner-related variables intimate partner is defined as a current or former girlfriend/boyfriend, date, or spouse.
-This includes first dates, but DOES NOT include instances of sex/intimacy in exchange for money/goods.
+- Definition of Intimate Partner±: - For all intimate partner-related variables intimate partner ±is defined as a current or former girlfriend/boyfriend, dating partner, ongoing sexual partner, or spouse.
+It DOES NOT include instances of sex/intimacy in exchange for money/goods.
 There must be evidence of an intimate relationship (this does not apply to instances where there is simply attraction/infatuation between two individuals or in cases where one person is romantically interested in the other, but the feelings are not returned).
+The definition of intimate partner does not require sexual intimacy.
 This definition includes same-sex partners. - This should be coded to represent a fatal incident in which an intimate partner kills their current or former intimate partner (e.g., husband kills wife) or where intimate partner conflict contributed to the death of the victim. - Use this code for 'domestic disputes' or 'domestic violence' homicides or legal interventions.
 The narrative should indicate the nature of the dispute (e.g., end of relationship, divorce, or custody dispute) and who was involved in the dispute. - In some instances, this code will be applied in cases associated with intimate partner violence, but are not deaths of the intimate partners themselves. - Use this code for cases in which one intimate partner kills their partner's new or former intimate partner (e.g., Ex-husband kills his ex-wife's new boyfriend), or the person the partner is having an affair with (e.g., husband kills the man his wife had an affair with). - Use this code for cases in which someone is killed when someone intervenes in an intimate partner violence incident.
 For instance, a bystander witnessed a man assaulting his wife.
-The bystander tried to intervene and was shot by the husband. - Use this code when the suspect retaliates in response to an intimate partner violence incident (e.g., Son killed his mother's boyfriend after finding out that the boyfriend had assaulted her). - Use this code if other people are also killed (a child, friend of the victim, a bystander), and even if the intimate partner is not (e.g., boyfriend kills his girlfriend's child because he is angry at her). - Use this code when the perpetrator of intimate partner violence is killed by law enforcement (e.g., victim was attacking spouse when police responded and victim then attacked police and was killed). - Remember not to code cases where the suspect had a romantic interest, but never dated the victim or his/her intimate partners. - Code the following violent incident "No".
+The bystander tried to intervene and was shot by the husband.
+Use this code when the suspect retaliates in response to an intimate partner violence incident (e.g., Son killed his mother's boyfriend after finding out that the boyfriend had assaulted her). - Use this code if other people are also killed (a child, friend of the victim, a bystander), and even if the intimate partner is not (e.g., boyfriend kills his girlfriend's child because he is angry at her). - Use this code when the perpetrator of intimate partner violence is killed by law enforcement (e.g., victim was attacking spouse when police responded and victim then attacked police and was killed). - Remember not to code cases where the suspect had a romantic interest, but never dated the victim or his/her intimate partners.
+Code the following violent incident "No".
 The suspect and his friend began arguing over a girl at party that they both were interested in, but neither had ever dated.
 The argument escalated and the suspect pulled out a knife and killed his friend.